tfausak/hlint-action/README.md

 - `pattern`: Optional.
 Defaults to `**/*.hs`.
 The Haskell files to lint.
 If no files are found, the action will succeed.

 - `version`: Optional.
-Defaults to `3.3.4`.
+Defaults to `latest`.
 The version of HLint to use.
   Supports these versions: <https://github.com/ndmitchell/hlint/releases>.